-Our housing and estates have an important role in shaping healthy places, preventing ill health, supporting residents into work and tackling child poverty.
+We have an important role in shaping healthy places for our residents on our housing estates by working to prevent both mental and physical ill health, curb anti-social behaviour, support people into work and tackle child poverty.
 As a large landlord, we have an opportunity to act to provide intervention and support to our tenants in the life challenges they face and we work within four themed areas to support and deliver our housing management services to council tenants and leaseholders: Intervention; belonging; health and wellbeing; jobs and money.

-Our commitment to fairness includes providing a safe place for all and we work alongside our partners to champion diversity and support the council's Challenging Inequality programme.
+Our commitment to fairness includes providing a safe place for all and we work closely with our partners to achieve this: we work jointly with the police and youth support services to prevent violence and tackle anti-social behaviour on our estates and in public spaces, and champion diversity through the council's Challenging Inequality programme.